 What To Do With Leftover Turkey

-Looking for a delicious way to use your leftovers?
+Looking for a delicious way to use your leftover turkey?
 Check out my leftover smoked turkey sandwiches or my classic hot brown recipe

 Can You Smoke A Stuffed Turkey?